 Watching TV for the 1-2 hours before going to sleep did mean that I went to bed later, took longer to fall asleep, woke up more during the night, spent more time awake during the night, and got out of bed later in the morning.

 By avoiding TV and other bright screens in the last 2 hours, I was able to engage in other more beneficial activities that helped to reduce my arousal levels more.
-I also obtained 3 nights of sleep that objectively had a restful:light sleep ratio of more than 2:1 for the first time this year.
-It also seemed to helped bring my body clock forward a bit, so that I was feeling sleepy earlier, getting to bed earlier and getting up at a more desirable time in the morning, which helped me to do more exercise before work and be more active during the day.
+I also obtained 3 nights of sleep that objectively had a restful: light sleep ratio of more than 2:1 for the first time this year.
+It also seemed to help bring my body clock forward a bit, so that I was feeling sleepy earlier, getting to bed earlier and getting up at a more desirable time in the morning, which helped me to do more exercise before work and be more active during the day.

 WHAT I RECOMMEND

-I know that TV is enjoyable to watch for many people, but there is some data that suggests that the more we watch, the less sleep we get.
+I know that TV is enjoyable to watch for many people, but some data suggests that the more we watch, the less sleep we get.
 If you really want to watch your favourite show and it is within 2 hours of going to bed, go for it, just try not to make it a nightly habit.
 It would be even better if you could record your favourite late night programs and then watch them earlier the next day – that way you’d know that it won’t impact your sleep.

 The 2016 Sleep Healthy Survey of Australian Adults showed that our sleep problems are 5-10% worse than they were in 2010, with 33 to 45% not sleeping enough or sleeping poorly.
 Of the 44% who surf the internet just before bed every night, the percentage of people having sleep difficulties climbs to nearly 60%.

 If you have sleep problems and watch TV before bed, it’s definitely a variable that is worth experimenting with.
-Try watching your normal amount of TV one week, then switch it off in the last two hours the next week, and see what it does for you.
+Try watching your average amount of TV one week, then switch it off in the last two hours the next week, and see what it does for you.

 If nothing, at least you know that you don’t have to feel bad about watching TV pre-bed.
-If it is having an impact, surely it’s worth switching it off a bit earlier if it means better sleep for you, and all of the other benefits that come with this.
+If it is having an impact, surely it’s worth switching it off a bit earlier if it means better sleep for you and all of the other benefits that come with this.